projectcontour/contour/site/content/resources/upgrading.md

 This approach is recommended for users in order to minimize downtime and avoid any potential issues.
 If you choose to skip versions while upgrading, please note that this may lead to additional downtime.

+# Known issues

+1. Envoy pod stuck in pending state

+    If number of envoy instances is no less than number of kubernetes nodes in the clusters, during rolling upgrade, new envoy pod will be stuck in pending stage because old envoy pod is occupying host pod.

+    Workaround: Delete the envoy instance of older version manually.
+This will cause a little bit of downtime but it's pretty short.

 # The easy way to upgrade

 If the following are true for you: